 - balsamic glaze, for drizzling

-- In a food processor, combine goat cheese and whipped cream cheese for 1 to 2 minutes or until smooth.
-Scraping down the bowl half way through.
+- In a food processor, combine goat cheese and whipped cream cheese and blend until smooth, scraping down the sides of the bowl as you go.

-- Drizzle with the balsamic glaze and top with torn fresh basil and some freshly ground black pepper.
+- Drizzle with the balsamic glaze, top with torn fresh basil and some freshly ground black pepper.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »

 THANK YOU in advance for your support!